 - Inform survivors about their rights and the availability of services.
 Raise awareness within the general public about the need to combat stereotypes about persons with disabilities.

-These States Parties to the Mine Ban Treaty have identified themselves as having significant numbers of survivors, and therefore the greatest responsibility to provide assistance:
+These States Parties to the Mine Ban Treaty have significant numbers of survivors, and therefore the greatest responsibility to provide assistance: